-Switching from Flat Rent to Income-Based Rent Due to Hardship [24 CFR §960.253(g)]
+Switching from Flat Rent to Income-Based Rent Due to Hardship [24 CFR §960.253(f)]

-A family that is paying a flat rent may at any time request a switch to payment of income-based rent (before the next annual option to select the type of rent) if the family is unable to pay flat rent because of financial hardship.
+With the exception of non-public housing over-income families, a family can opt to switch from flat rent to income-based rent at any time if they are unable to pay the flat rent due to financial hardship.
 If the PHA determines that a financial hardship exists, the PHA must immediately allow the family to switch from flat rent to the income-based rent.